 In order to recover for wrongful termination, you have to have been terminated for an unlawful reason, ie, sex, race, gender, or violation of public policy.
 There are several public policies which are actionable, however, a general business conduct or ethical deviance typically does not in and of...Read more »

 Yes, if you as the plaintiff did not recover any monies, then the defense "won" with its defense (zero) verdict.
-The prevailing party is entitled to recover certain costs attendant to the litigation, including filing fees, court reporter fees for depositions and for trial, and other costs.
-Had...Read more »
+The prevailing party is entitled to recover certain costs attendant to the litigation, including filing fees, court reporter fees for depositions and for trial, and other...Read more »

 When you say your dad's "information", are you referring to private and confidential information?
 All such information should remain protected.
 As for the 401K plan, your dad should contact a new broker and roll the old 401K into a new plan not managed by his employer's old broker.